FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 Moreover, the transmission of UPDATE messages with the FC path attribute, which entails a multitude of signatures, is a potential vector for denial-of-service attacks.
 To counter this, implementations of the validation algorithm must cease signature verification immediately upon encountering an invalid signature.
 This prevents prolonged sequences of invalid signatures from being exploited for DoS purposes.
 Additionally, implementations can further mitigate such attacks by limiting validation efforts to only those UPDATE messages that, if found to be valid, would be chosen as the best path.
 In other words, if an UPDATE message includes a route that would be disqualified by the best path selection process for some reason (such as an excessively long AS path), it is OPTIONALLY to determine its FC-BGP validity status.

+## Route Server

+When a Router Server (RS) inserts its ASN into the AS_PATH attribute, it acts like a transitive AS.
+In this scenario, the RS should also insert its FC Segment into the FC path attribute if it supports the FC-BGP mechanism.
+This ensures that the security of the routing information is maintained as it traverses through the RS.
+However, if the RS does not support FC-BGP, it becomes a partial deployment case.
+In this situation, the security capability of the FC-BGP mechanism is reduced, similar to other partial deployment scenarios.

+When an RS chooses not to insert its ASN into the AS_PATH attribute, it also represents a partial deployment scenario.
+However, this scenario offers a higher level of security compared to the typical partial deployment case.
+The absence of the RS's ASN in the AS path, coupled with the potential presence of its FC Segment in the FC path attribute, provides an additional layer of security.

+To enhance security further, it is recommended that implementations check the Nexthop ASN with the previous FC Segment and the Previous ASN with the latter FC Segment when both the former AS and the latter AS of the RS deploy the FC-BGP mechanism.
+In this case, the two fields' ASNs of the former and later FC should be equal.
+This cross-checking helps to validate the authenticity of the routing information and mitigate potential security risks.
+Finally, it is worth noting that the most secure approach is for the RS to populate its own FC Segment, even when it does not include its ASN in the AS_PATH attribute.
+This ensures that the RS contributes to the overall security of the FC-BGP path and maintains a high level of trust in the routing information as the pathlet information remains coherent.

 ## Additional Security Considerations

 ### Three AS Numbers {#sec-three-asn}